Reverse chronological resume definition and samples PLUS expert tips. Want to use the chronological resume format and get yourself hired? Read more!

 But wait!
 The first example does mention experience!

 Actually, both examples come from the same candidate.
 She was writing an admin assistant resume without experience in the industry.

 In the right example, she included work experience relevant to the position.
 She got it through internships, freelancing, and in college.
+It's a success!